GGAlanSmithee/learning-intel-x86-assembly/002_write_to_terminal/002_write_to_terminal.md

 ## Notes

+### Segment Registers

+The segment registers that are used to calculate the physical address of memory being accessed are always 16 bits wide.
+This is true for all processor modes.

-### Registers
+### General Registers

-The x86 architecture defines a couple of registers (space in memory) that are built in to the processor.
+The x86 architecture defines a couple of registers (space in memory) that are built in to the processor, called general registers.
 While these can be used as a general store of data (that are more performant than the custom defined `dx` registers), they are also used by the processor as a way of passing data between the BIOS and the processor. read more [here](https://www.eecg.utoronto.ca/~amza/www.mindsec.com/files/x86regs.html)

 A register (for 32 bit x86) is 32 bits wide.
 The "general registers" are named `EAX`, `EBX`, `ECX`, `EDX` and each one of them are also segmented into 16 and 8 bits sub parts.
 These sub parts follows a naming convention that is as